How do you treat Cronobacter bacteria?

 Use the World Health Organization’s guidance Cdc for using hot water to prepare powdered infant formula.
 These steps, when followed correctly, can kill Cronobacter and other bacteria in formula.
 Boil water and allow to cool to no less than 158° F/70° C before pouring into a clean and sterilized feeding cup or bottle.

-How do I know if my baby has Cronobacter sakazakii?
+What do I do if my baby has salmonella?

 Where is Cronobacter found?